alvintoh/udemy-apache-spark-scala/_book/section-04/Section04-26.md

 # 26. Superhero Degrees of Seperation: Introducing Breadth-First Search

-## SUPERHERO DEGREES OF SERPERATION
+## SUPERHERO DEGREES OF SEPERATION
 An iteratve Breadth-First-Search implementation in Spark, and introducing accumulators

 ### Degrees Of Seperation: Breadth-First Search